aoliverg/a_practical_course_on_terminology_extraction/SpacyEnglishTagger/README.md

 If you want to use the fine tagset, change the mode to fine.

-Once the tagset is choses, you can start the program and the following GUI inteface appears:
+Once the tagset is chosen, you can start the program and the following GUI inteface appears:

 ![](https://github.com/aoliverg/a_practical_course_on_terminology_extraction/blob/main/SpacyEnglishTagger/SpacyEnglishTagger.PNG)